 Some artists stick to a certain sound or sub-genre while others love to be genre-free and make music for the sake of music.
 Which of these two types is Arshenic, and how would you describe your sound as a band on ‘Final Collision’?

+The main idea for Arshenic is making music that will move us and the listeners.
+My ambition is to make a unique sound, not to copy another band’s style.
+I see Arshenic as a genre-free band.
 Final Collision is an album that we worked on for 3 years.
 The songs we picked were chosen from the larger amount of ideas.
 The digital version of the album has 9 songs included.
 The physical version also contains the singles we released a year before – Unspoken and Monster.
 It also has a hidden track, not available on the internet.
 Throughout the album we can experience different styles and moods.
 For example, there are progressive ballads (“Sign”), uptempo rock songs (“Follow”), doomish and progressive (“Dear Remorse”), goth and oriental “Madness”, and doom folkish “Cold”, Alternative and Nu Metal Rabbit Hole, apocalyptic and complex “Final collision”.
 Sound of the album is mainly defined by the various types of female vocals, both singing and screaming, clean and distorted guitars, diverse bass parts and dynamic drum playing with a little flavour of electronics, cellos and orchestral sounds in the background.
 As far as lyrics are concerned, they cover topics like independence, self-expression, inner emotional states, and are written mostly in a dark poetic manner.
 Also there are references to mysticism, magic and the unseen world which makes it even darker and maybe intriguing…

 How are you feeling about the reception you received so far on ‘Final Collision’?
 Are you satisfied with the fans’ and listeners’ reactions?